 A new bill passed the Wisconsin State Senate Judiciary Committee on 3-2 party line vote earlier this month.
 That approval cleared the way for the full Senate to consider the bill sometime next month.
 The bill would allow individuals to lawfully carry a concealed firearm without a permit.

 Carrying a concealed weapon without a permit is currently illegal.
-If you’re facing this, or any other criminal charge, contact Meyer Van Severen immediately.
+If you’re facing this, or any other criminal charge, contact Van Severen Law Office immediately.
 Our top Wisconsin criminal defense attorneys regularly defend firearm cases.

 Concealed Carry Law

 Currently, carrying a concealed weapon without a permit is a Class A misdemeanor in Wisconsin.
 Regulated in Section 941.23 of the Wisconsin Statutes, the law focuses on the carrying of a dangerous weapon.
 A dangerous weapon includes the following:

 - any firearm (it does not matter if the weapon is loaded);

 - a device designed as a weapon and capable of producing death or serious bodily injury;